illya-s/YTD/README.md

 # YTD
- Download videos or music from YouTobe
+ Download video or music from YouTube